Course Outline

 Details of early feedback on progress

-By the end of session 2, you will receive feedback from a Practice Educator regarding your professional behaviours, to enable you to use this to guide your individualised learning.
+You will receive early feedback from a Practice Educator regarding your professional behaviours to enable you to use this to guide your individualised learning.
 After each Practice Education session, you will be provided with feedback regarding your engagement and performance in session, and encouraged to compare this with self-reflection and peer feedback.
 Formative feedback provides a chance to clarify any additional requirements to ensure the successful completion of the course.

 Assessment tasks